StevenHung0318/Fair-Launch-NFT/README.md

 I tried to create two different ways to implement fair release functionality for NFTs, but they each have their drawbacks.

-Also check out my other methods for NFT fair launch:https://github.com/StevenHung0318/hardhat-vrf-random-nft-fair-launch
+Also check out my other methods for NFT fair launch:- [hardhat-vrf-random-nft-fair-launch](https://github.com/StevenHung0318/hardhat-vrf-random-nft-fair-launch)

 The way i using in this repo:
 1. Let user choose tokenID to mint（not really programmatically way haha ＆ not 100% fair, but it is suitable for lottery draws like Ichiban Rewards）
-2. Use chainlinkVRF to get random tokenID to mint （There may be tokenID conflict issues）-> check https://github.com/StevenHung0318/hardhat-vrf-random-nft-fair-launch to avoid this problem ( but it takes much more gas fee )
+2. Use chainlinkVRF to get random tokenID to mint （There may be tokenID conflict issues） -> check - [This repo](https://github.com/StevenHung0318/hardhat-vrf-random-nft-fair-launch) to avoid this problem ( but it takes much more gas fee )

 # Getting Started